improvess/raspberry-as-gige-camera/README.md

 ## Why?

-A real gigE camera is great but not cheap and in many times not available.
-You can use your raspberry pi as an alternative to provide an ethernet interface for your USB camera.
+A real gigE camera is great but not cheap and in many situations not available on stock.
+In scenarios like this, you can use your a Raspberry Pi as an alternative to provide an ethernet interface for your USB camera.

 ## Examples of usage